joaopalmeiro/memcached.github.io/content/features/proxy/api-reference.md

     -- [TODO: add anchor for details]
     iothread = true|false,

-    -- If supplied this prefix will be added to the lables of all specified -- backends.
+    -- If supplied this prefix will be added to the labels of all specified -- backends.
 This means this pool object will get unique TCP sockets for -- its backends.
 Usable for dedicating different sockets for different -- purposes (gets vs sets).